-- Provide legal advice and representation; - Assist in training pupils and mini pupils; - Investigate and address your concerns; - Communicate with you about news, updates and events; - Investigate or address legal proceedings relating to your use of my services, or as otherwise allowed by applicable law; - Assist in any tendering or panel membership applications; - Assist in any other applications for the purpose of professional development or career progression; - Communicate legal updates and judgments to other legal professionals; - For marketing purposes. - For the management and administration of my practice - To recover debt - To manage complaints with regulators - Communications with regulators - Where relevant to conduct anti money laundering, terrorist financing or conflict of interest checks
+- Provide legal advice and representation; - Provide services as a mediator and in forms of alternative dispute resolution - Investigate and address your concerns; - Communicate with you about news, updates and events; - Investigate or address legal proceedings relating to your use of my services, or as otherwise allowed by applicable law; - Make statutory returns as required by HMRC; - Assist in any tendering or panel membership applications; - Assist in any other applications for the purpose of professional development or career progression; - Communicate legal updates and judgments to other legal professionals; - For marketing purposes; - For the management and administration of my practice; - To recover debt; - To manage any complaints with regulators; - Communications with regulators; - Where relevant to conduct anti money laundering, terrorist financing or conflict of interest checks.

-In the course of processing your information to provide legal services to you, I may share your personal data with:
+In the course of processing your information to provide legal services to you, including mediation services, I may share your personal data with:

-- Instructing solicitors or other lawyers involved in your case; - A pupil or mini pupil, under my training; - Opposing counsel, for the purposes of resolving the case;

-- Court Officials, including the Judiciary;

-- Opposing lay clients

-- My chambers' management and staff, including the chambers'

-paralegal, who provide administrative and other services for my practice;

-- Expert witnesses and other witnesses; - My regulator or legal advisors in the event of a dispute, complaint or other legal matter; - Head of Chambers or complaints committee within my chambers, in the event of a complaint; - Law enforcement officials, government authorities, or other third parties, to meet any legal obligations; - Legal directories, for the purpose of professional development; - Any relevant panel or tendering committee, for the purpose of professional development; - Accountants and banking officials; - Regulators or arbitrators, where complaints or disputes arise; - Any other party where I ask you for consent, and you consent, to the sharing. - I may also be required to disclose your information to the Police or Intelligence services where required by law or pursuant to a court order
+- Instructing solicitors or other lawyers involved in your case; - Opposing counsel, for the purposes of resolving the case; - Court Officials, including the Judiciary; - Opposing lay clients and their legal representatives - My chambers' management and staff who provide administrative services for my practice; - Expert witnesses and other witnesses; - My regulator or legal advisors in the event of a dispute, complaint or other legal matter; - A senior barrister or committee of senior barristers within my chambers, in the event of a complaint; - Law enforcement officials, government authorities, or other third parties, to meet any legal obligations; - Legal directories, for the purpose of professional development; - Any relevant panel or tendering committee, for the purpose of professional development; - Accountants and banking officials; - Regulators or arbitrators, where complaints or disputes arise; - Any other party where I ask you for consent, and you consent, to the sharing. - I may also be required to disclose your information to the Police or Intelligence services where required by law or pursuant to a court order